 Like any other passion, aquascaping takes time, dedication, and extensive research.
-From establishing the simple principles, to introducing the essentials of building an aquascape, We are going to provide you with the information that you will need to begin the hobby of aquascaping.
+From establishing the simple principles to introducing the essentials of building an aquascape, we will provide you with the information you will need to begin the hobby of aquascaping.

 What is Aquascaping?

-Different from basic gardening, aquascaping involves a much longer and possibly more difficult path of development.
-Once aquariums have become part of our homes, we take pride in them, they emerge in our daily conversations, and they fulfill our hidden dreams by enabling us to harness our creativity and imagination, turning into a passion.
+Unlike basic gardening, aquascaping involves a much longer and possibly more difficult path of development.
+Once aquariums have become part of our homes, we take pride in them.
+They emerge in our daily conversations and fulfill our hidden dreams by enabling us to harness our creativity and imagination and turning into a passion.

-Besides the growing aspect of aquatic horticulture, involving the physiology, pruning, ecology and aquarium maintenance, aquascaping also implies aspects regarding design and layout, which extend beyond the boundaries of the aquarium itself.
-It’s not easy to obtain the perfect aquarium, but once you have decided to get into it, aquascaping can be challenging, but very fun and rewarding.
+Besides the growing aspect of aquatic horticulture, involving physiology, pruning, ecology, and aquarium maintenance, aquascaping also implies design and layout elements that extend beyond the aquarium’s boundaries.
+It’s not easy to obtain the perfect aquarium, but once you have decided to get into it, aquascaping can be challenging but very fun and rewarding.